 Bill Would Allow One-Stop Collection of Medications, Promote Adherence

-Legislation sponsored by Assembly Democrats Daniel Benson and Craig Coughlin to make it easier for individuals who need multiple prescription drugs to access their medications was advanced by a Senate panel on Monday.
+Legislation sponsored by Assembly Democrats Daniel Benson and Craig Coughlin to make it easier for individuals who need multiple prescription drugs to access their medications received final legislative approval from both houses recently.

 “By making it more convenient for patients to pick up prescription drugs, we can increase the likelihood that people will take the medications they need, which will keep them well and reduce overall health care costs,” said Benson (D-Mercer/Middlesex).
 “This legislation is a simple way to move us toward a healthier New Jersey.”